swing0828/douban-dl/README.rst

-douban album downloader
+douban downloader
 =======================

-A simple python script to download douban albums.
+A simple python script to download douban albums and celebrity

 installation